BRG-teaching/CSDI_2022/course-material/iv.-algebraic-gs/iv-exercise.md

-# Task 2: Cantilever arch-cable structure under uniformly distributed load
+# Task 2: Cantilever arch-cable structure

 Here's a comparison between an arch and a cantilever arch-cable under 4 external loads.
 Remove the rightest member in the arch, follow its direction, and find the correct anchor point.

 ![Fig-1-3](../../.gitbook/assets/cantilever_exp.png)

 In task 2, we will build a 15.0m cantilever arch-cable viewing platform on a cliff.
+The cliff is vertical.

 Assume that:
 * The total weight applied to the deck is 50 kN, assume that the deck is divided in 5 pieces such that the load of 10 kN should be applied at each loaded node.